GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 ```
 bin/besu --data-path=gbbp --config-file=config.toml --genesis-file=ibft2Genesis.json --min-gas-price=0 --miner-enabled --miner-coinbase=0xC3D693fBE006154eF80C288DB527FaC4bd38ca09 --logging=debug
 ```
-After several seconds and several screenfuls, you will see HELLO, connect and disconnect messages in blue followed by endless waiting messages
+After several seconds/screenfuls, you will see HELLO, connect and disconnect messages in red and blue followed by endless waiting messages
 ```
 Ctrl-C
 ```
 this stops the execution of the Besu node and stops the scrolling so you can review it for the details needed to join the blockchain

 ## Find and upload  your GBBP Node configuration
-1. About 25 lines above the hello messages, find the folowing information lines 2021-02-18 09:41:24.182-05:00 | main | INFO  | DefaultP2PNetwork | Enode URL
+1. About 25 lines above the hello messages, find the folowing information lines in red and green
+2021-02-18 09:41:24.182-05:00 | main | INFO  | DefaultP2PNetwork | Enode URL
 enode://8fe8ba6f6da225d6aec4ec06983607c9f5d6d86daa760277dace8acf62529a04448c1a68ff9f69c49d0cb1685ff5b93052d2e157acbb3240af5485f9f9796317@127.0.0.1:30303
 2021-02-18 09:41:24.183-05:00 | main | INFO  | DefaultP2PNetwork | Node address 0xd4e26b34de495b4bab2de440202b16d40b21ed1e